Platform Innovation

 From Inference to Action

-Advice, alerts and intelligent automation.
+Advice, alerts and automated response.

 Alerts are generated when the inference engine reaches a confidence threshold, not when a sensor crosses a hardcoded value.
 That distinction matters.